 We require large amounts of diesel fuel to operate our tractors.
-In 2013, 2014 and 2015, fuel (including fuel taxes) represented approximately 22.9%, 22.7%, and 16.5%, respectively, of our total revenue.
+In 2014, 2015 and 2016, cost of fuel (including fuel taxes) represented approximately 22.7%, 16.5%, and 12.6%, respectively, of our total revenue.
 The market price for fuel can be extremely volatile and can be affected by a number of economic and political factors.
 In addition, changes in federal or state regulations can impact the price of fuel, as well as increase the amount we pay in fuel taxes.
-We incorporate a fuel surcharge clause in substantially all customer contracts to pass most additional fuel costs above a specified level on to our customers.
-However, we may not be able to do so in the future.